ignaspakamore/pca-gui/README.md

 The input is excel spredsheet saved in xlsx or csv format.

-Headers for the columns is not needed.
+* Headers for the columns is not required.
 To specifie the type add column 'Type' and for colour column named 'Colour'.
 The colour name must be string.
 See https://matplotlib.org/stable/gallery/color/named_colors.html for colour names.

 ## Execution